Horse race of weekly idiosyncratic momentum strategies with respect to various risk metrics: Evidence from the Chinese stock market: Empirical results

 Additionally, we also find the risk metrics ``clustering'' in the results.
 To be specific, the tail risk metrics including IES1, IES5, IVaR1 and IVaR5 function well in explaining each other.
-The IES1-based and IES5-based portfolios could completely explain those based on IVaR1 and IVaR5, and insignificant $\alpha$'s remain less than 3 basis points.
-The IVaR1-based and IVaR5-based portfolios could explain majority of the those associated with IES1 and IES5, and insignificant $\alpha$'s also approach small values.
-Generally, the portfolios with respect to tail risk metrics exhibit limited explanatory power to the IMD-based as well as IVol-based portfolios so that the majority of $\alpha$'s are left being significant with more than at least 3 basis points.
-In comparison, ISkew and IKurt could offer better explanation to each other, meanwhile they are not able to explain the portfolios based on other risk metrics at all, with significant $\alpha$'s much higher than those in \autoref{TB:Risk:F5}.
+Generally, the portfolios with respect to tail risk metrics exhibit limited explanatory power to the IMD-based as well as IVol-based portfolios.
+In comparison, ISkew and IKurt could offer better explanation to each other, meanwhile they are not able to explain the portfolios based on other risk metrics at all, with significant $\alpha$ values much higher than those in \autoref{TB:Risk:F5}.
 And portfolios based on other risk metrics also exhibit weak explanatory power to the portfolios based on ISkew and IKurt.

 Apparently, IMD explains the majority of the portfolios associated with tail risk metrics as well as most portfolios with respect to the IVol.
-In comparison, the IVol-based portfolios seemingly have better explanatory power to those with respect to most risk metrics, except for ISkew, IKurt, and IVaR5, and the insignificant $\alpha$'s approach zero as well.
+In comparison, the IVol-based portfolios seemingly have better explanatory power to those with respect to most risk metrics, except for ISkew, IKurt, and IVaR5, and the insignificant $\alpha$ values approach zero as well.
 Accompanied with the previous evidence, we conclude that IVol and IMD outperform the rest of the risk metrics.